miguelleaolopes/HiRezBrainPET_git/HiRezBrainPET_castor_first_results/things2do.md

 - Given the final data, one can start using the main program of reconstruction, castor_recon.exe
   - The parameters are all combine in a batch file to run, run{...}_win{}.bat

-## Add the option to add the scanner either in the config/scanner folder or a specific path with the InitScannerWithFile function of sScannerManager.cc

 ## Change CmakeLists.txt to include the modified names for the files for the HirRezBrainPET